Cube Life: Island Survival: HD remake

 With Cube Life: Island Survival becoming very popular on the Wii U, Cypronia announced Cube Life: Island Survival HD, which they described as a special edition of the original game.
 Though the original game did run in full 1080p HD, the remaster would be in 4K (except for the Nintendo Switch version).
 The HD remake does not include the Internet ranking list or multiplayer mode.

 On April 20, 2018 at 17:57:05 UTC, Cube Life: Island Survival HD made its way into the Steam store under the same name as the original game.
 On 27 June 2018, the game was also made available for MacOS.
 On August 8, 2018 the game was also released on Android and iOS for their primary app stores Google Play and Apple App Store as a free-to-play title with in-app purchases.
 The game was scheduled to be released for Nintendo Switch, PlayStation 4 and Xbox One in November 2019, although it was not released then.
 It was released on December 26, 2020 on Nintendo Switch via the Nintendo eShop.
-Versions for PlayStation 4 and Xbox One have not been released yet.
+PlayStation 4 version released in February 2021.